 The Designated Safeguarding Lead (DSL) for child protection will co-ordinate action on child protection within the academy.
 The DSL is to have the overall contextual safeguarding view for all students within the academy.
-This means to consider and have an understanding of wider community issues when we consider the wellbeing and safety of young people.
+This means to consider and have an understanding of wider community issues when we consider the wellbeing and safety of young people (Please see Appendix K for a wider explanation of Contextual Safeguarding and Extra-Familial Harm)

 This includes ensuring that all staff, teaching, and non-teaching (including supply staff) know who the Designated Safeguarding Lead is and that they are aware of their individual responsibility to be alert to the signs of abuse and to discuss any concerns with the Designated Safeguarding Lead.